WagnerOrtiz/Dolar-conversor/README.md

 # Dolar-conversor
-Simple currency conversor using HTML, CSS, JS
+This is a simple currency conversor using HTML, CSS, JS.
+I created this project at the very beginning of my studies...but I wanna keep every single work in memory